Flaxseed Gel Benefits for Hair – What It Is, How to Use, and Why Curlies Love It

 Flaxseed Gel Ingredients & Recipes

 DIY fans sometimes include marshmallow root for slip or collagen peptides to support hair strength.
 A xanthan gum hair gel recipe can help make the gel thicker if you prefer a firmer hold.
-You could also treat yourself with a flaxseed oil hair mask as a nourishing side treatment.
+You could also treat yourself to a flaxseed oil hair mask as a nourishing side treatment.
 The best part?
 All of these keep your hair routine free of harsh chemicals.

 How to Apply & Care